Platform comparison

 Where 8th Wall may still be the better fit

 8th Wall may still be relevant if the team is strongly developer-led and specifically wants to work with the post-hosted open-source and engine-distribution path.
-If engineers already know the ecosystem, can handle self-managed hosting, and accept the loss of the old hosted Studio flow, there may still be reasons to stay close to it.
+If engineers already know the ecosystem, can handle self-managed hosting, and are preserving existing 8th Wall investment, there may still be reasons to stay close to it.

 • You have a strong developer team that can self-manage tooling, hosting, and migration.

-• You specifically want to work with the 8thwall.org/open-source or offline engine path after the hosted platform retirement.
+• You specifically want to work with the 8thwall.org open-source or offline engine path after the hosted retirement.

-• You are not buying for non-technical teams who expect a supported SaaS editing environment.
+• You are preserving or migrating an existing technical investment, not buying for non-technical SaaS ownership.

 Buying questions